Promoting British Values

 - Pupils have our rules and aims reinforced through PSHCE lessons and school assemblies

 - Pupils are encouraged to respect their rights and the rights of others through our values and PSHCE lessons.

 - Pupils are taught the importance of e-Safety in order to keep themselves safe when using technology.

 - Pupils study key historical figures and events, for example the Magna Carta, Black History Month and the Remembrance Day Commemorations, to support an understanding of the importance of individual liberty and the sacrifices that have been made.

 Mutual Respect and Tolerance of those of different Faiths and Beliefs

 - We have high expectations of pupils conduct towards other people and this is outlined in the Behaviour Policy and the Single Equalities Policy.

-- Pupils are encouraged to respect other people’s faiths and beliefs through the ASPIRE aims, PSHCE lessons and the RE curriculum.
+- Pupils are encouraged to respect other people’s faiths and beliefs through tour values, aims, PSHCE lessons and the RE curriculum.

 - Pupils are introduced to the beliefs and celebrations of different faith groups through the RE curriculum and school assemblies.

 - Through the pupils’ study of RE, they ‘will gain a greater understanding of the identity and diversity of their local community.
 They will grow up to live and work as active, purposeful citizens of Leeds alongside people of all beliefs and cultures, and be challenged to reflect on difficult questions such as the meaning and purpose of life.
 These are essential skills with which to equip our young people for adult life and lifelong learning.’
 (Leeds Syllabus for Religious Education 2015).